Group dining in Amsterdam

 Hard Rock Cafe Amsterdam

 This household name gives diners a chance to immerse themselves in rock ‘n’ roll history (as well as enjoy some excellent service and the flavours of classic American dining).
-From the heart of Amsterdam, the energetic, modern restaurant boasts an array of options for group dining.
-Along with a specialised group menu, the Hard Rock Cafe Amsterdam can seat up to 350 people, and it can even be booked as a venue for cocktail parties, corporate parties, photo shoots and more.
+Situated in the heart of Amsterdam, the energetic, modern restaurant boasts an array of options for group dining.
+Along with a specialised group menu, the Hard Rock Cafe Amsterdam can seat up to 210 people and host 350 for a standing reception.
+It can even be booked as a venue for cocktail parties, corporate events, photo shoots and more.

 Café Restaurant Amsterdam

-Thanks to its large space, Café Restaurant Amsterdam is an ideal restaurant for groups of over 35 people.
-The hearty menu encourages diners to come together as they enjoy their dining experience.
-It serves everything from steak and lamb chops to pasta and fish dishes.
-And naturally, there is a wide selection of wines and beer for your group to choose from too.
+Thanks to its large size, Café Restaurant Amsterdam is an ideal restaurant for groups of up to 45 people.
+The hearty menu encourages diners to come together as they enjoy their food and it serves everything from lamb chops to pasta and fish and has special menus for groups of varying sizes.
+And naturally, there is a wide selection of wines and beers to choose from too.

 Watertorenplein 6, www.caferestaurantamsterdam.nl

 The IJ-Kantine is a striking brasserie on the NDSM harbour.
 The restaurant’s view of the IJ is absolutely breathtaking, so it’s a good thing it’s kitted out with a sprawling terrace.
-Expect extravagant dishes such as wild sea bass, half-lobster and potato cannelloni.
+Expect extravagant dishes such as fresh mussels, steak tartare and crème brûlée.
 The restaurant is a great location for groups – there’s even a private room available for gatherings of up to 60 people.
 You can customise the experience with a special menu, walking dinner or buffet, and the team are happy to take any special requests.

 Mt.
 Ondinaweg 15-17, www.ijkantine.nl

-Dutch-European dishes are the forte of this stalwart restaurant, which can efficiently host groups of 10-20 people.
+Dutch-European dishes are the forte of this stalwart restaurant, which can host groups of 10-20 people.
 Hemelse Modder’s simple, modern interior is nicely complimented by a leafy terrace that overlooks Amsterdam’s old centre.
-The seasonal menu offers delicious dishes such as Southern French fish soup and artichokes stuffed with chanterelle mushrooms.
-The restaurant’s group menu is just as delectable, including dishes such as stew of tame and wild rabbit.
-And the desserts are to die for; think warm charlotte filled with prunes and – of course – their infamous chocolate sweet courses.
+The seasonal menu offers delicious dishes such as cold zucchini soup and lamb rillette with red onion compote and the group menu is just as delectable.
+And the desserts are to die for; be sure to try the legendary chocolate mousse or the amazing cherry tart.

 Oude Waal 11, www.hemelsemodder.nl

 This modern European eatery is located on the iconic Herengracht, right in the centre of Amsterdam.
-Boasting four menu options, this restaurant has something for everyone (all customisable for allergy and dietry requirements).
-Spingaren can serve groups from 10 to 200 people, and the restaurant has meeting spaces for up to 275 attendees.
+Boasting a menu full of tasty meat and veggie options, it has something for everyone and dishes can be customised according to allergy and dietary requirements.
+Spingaren can serve groups from 10 to 200 people, and has meeting spaces for up to 275 attendees.

 Herengracht 88, www.spingaren.nl